jtcasablanca/workbench-example-agentic-rag/README.md

    * Change the prompts for the different components, e.g. the hallucination grader.
    * Change the webpages and pdfs you want to use for the context in the RAG.
    * Select different endpoints from [build.nvidia.com](https://build.nvidia.com/explore/discover) for the inference components.
-* You can also use self-hosted endpoints that you setup yourself.
-  * *Advanced: Self-hosted endpoint with [NVIDIA Inference Microservices (NIMs)](https://catalog.ngc.nvidia.com/orgs/nim/teams/meta/containers/llama3-8b-instruct/tags)*
+   * Configure it to use self-hosted endpoints with [NVIDIA Inference Microservices (NIMs)](https://catalog.ngc.nvidia.com/orgs/nim/teams/meta/containers/llama3-8b-instruct/tags) or [Ollama](https://hub.docker.com/r/ollama/ollama).
-  * *Advanced: Self-hosted endpoint with [Ollama](https://hub.docker.com/r/ollama/ollama).*
 * You can also modify the application code to:
    * Add new endpoints and endpoint providers
    * Change the Gradio interface or the application.

+> **Note** * Setting up self-hosted endpoints is relatively advanced because you will need to do it manually.

 ## Get Started

+The quickest path is with the pre-configured build.nvidia.com endpoints.

-#### Prerequisites for Using build.nvidia.com Endpoints
+#### Prerequisites for Using Pre-configured Endpoints

 1. Install [AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/overview.html).